Erotemic/shitspotter/README.rst

 inference on unseen images.
 My current plan for a baseline algorithm is a mobilenet backbone pretrained on imagenet and some single-stage detection / segmentation head on top of that.

-Given kwcoco a formated detection dataset, we can also use off-the-shelf detection baselines via netharn, mmdet, or some other library that accepts coco/kwcoco input manifests.
+Given kwcoco a formatted detection dataset, we can also use off-the-shelf detection baselines via netharn, mmdet, or some other library that accepts coco/kwcoco input manifests.